 It’s valuable information that would be delivered less interactively in a standard image or video ad.
 This company gets an A+ for identifying good use of carousel ads.

 One thing to note about this ad is that it probably won’t generate a lot of data about what customers find most interesting about the product, since each card is just part of a process.

-Last thing: consideration video carousel ads are more budget-friendly than awareness ads.
-But it’s still important that you keep your video creative as polished as possible.
+Last thing: consideration video carousel ads are more budget-friendly than awareness ads, but it’s still important you keep your video creative as polished as possible.

 Conversion carousel ads

 These follow the same rules as consideration ads, so we’ll keep this section brief.

 Conversion carousel ads are designed to show key wins and benefits that help people make the final decision to purchase, so they’re not as story-driven as awareness ads.